Making Your Landing Page Convert

 Some may think of offers as a way to “bribe” your users on the way to conversion.
 We prefer to think of offers as a helpful form of encouragement nudging users in the right direction, or as a reward for taking a positive course of action.

 Decide on a reasonable offer you can provide to your users.
-This needs to be something that your users will genuinely value — for example, a discount on future purchases or an eBook that supports them as they get more out of your products and services — but not something that will harm your budget.
+This needs to be something that your users will genuinely value — for example, a discount on future purchases or an eBook (in exchange for an email address) that supports them as they get more out of your products and services — but not something that will harm your budget.

 Keep it simple